yamunariver/Network/README.md

 `SMTP stands for Simple Mail Transfer Protocol.
 It is a communication protocol used for sending and receiving email messages over the Internet.` Mail servers and other message transfer agents (MTAs) use SMTP to send, receive and relay mail messages.

+## SSL/TLS

+An SSL/TLS certificate is a digital object that allows systems to verify the identity & subsequently establish an encrypted network connection to another system using the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocol.
+Certificates are used within a cryptographic system known as a public key infrastructure (PKI).
+PKI provides a way for one party to establish the identity of another party using certificates if they both trust a third-party - known as a certificate authority.
+SSL/TLS certificates thus act as digital identity cards to secure network communications, establish the identity of websites over the Internet as well as resources on private networks.

+## Single-sign-On

+`Single sign-on (SSO) is an authentication solution that allows users to log in to multiple applications and websites with one-time user authentication`

 ## CSP